wswade2/stat545-hw5-wade-wade/hw5.md

 <h4>Process</h4>
-<li>I felt like this homework prompt was difficult to understand at times</li>
+<li>I felt like this homework prompt was difficult to understand at times.</li>
 <li>For instance, I Googled some information to see what the prompt was talking about for feeding a saved file into the markdown document.
-The first thing that came up was the stat545 website.</li>
+The first thing that came up was the stat545 website.
+I eventually figured it out, but I experienced some frustration with this step.</li>